 Cotton Tree Park

-One of the best parks on the Sunshine Coast, Cotton Tree Park is always buzzing and busy with people.
+One of the best picnic spots on the Sunshine Coast, Cotton Tree Park is always buzzing and busy with people.
 While you’re unlikely to get any opportunities for romantic canoodling in a secluded corner, you’re guaranteed plenty of open space to kick a footy or a game of backyard cricket.
-If you can’t be arsed cooking your own lunch on the BBQs, (and let’s be honest, picnics aren’t for cooking!) the fish and chip shop near the swim centre does a mean fish and chips.
+If you can’t be arsed cooking your own lunch on the BBQs, (and let’s be honest, picnics aren’t for cooking!) the fish and chip shop near the swim centre does a mean spread.

 Mothar Mountain Rock Pools

-We won’t lie to you, this spot is a bit of a trek—tucked away on the edge of the Mary Valley, down a long dirt road.
-But the trade-off is that if you come on a weekday, you’ll often have the whole place to yourself (except from cheeky kookaburras who will steal your lunch, fly about two feet away from you and proceed to eat it, while making menacing eye contact with you the whole time).
-The rock pools are crystal clear and rubbish-free, and icy cold if you want to dangle your feet in after a bit of a bushwalk.
+We won’t lie to you, this place is a bit of a trek—tucked away on the edge of the Mary Valley, down a long dirt road.
+But the trade-off is that if you come on a weekday, you’ll often have the whole place to yourself.
+The rockpools are crystal clear and rubbish-free, and icy cold if you want to dangle your feet in after a bushwalk.
 Spread out a towel on the rocks, pop in your earphones and forget about the world.

 Shelly Beach Park